 Broome Street Academy Charter High School (BSA) is a tuition-free public charter high school located in SoHo, educating students from all five boroughs, and devoted to providing students the necessary skills and support to graduate prepared for a successful future beyond high school.
 Our equitable, holistic, and student-centered approach will provide students with access to a rigorous, standards-based curriculum that will equip our graduates with the skills they need to make a positive impact on their communities and the broader world.
 Uniquely, BSA is the only charter school in the NYCDOE Community Schools portfolio because of our long-standing partnership with The Door, a revered non-profit organization celebrating 50 years of serving New York City’s young people in 2022.
 Our partnership allows us to serve the whole student and meet a variety of non-academic needs that clear the path for student learning.

 We are an inclusive school community that values academic rigor, trauma informed practice, and student voice.
-Our Advanced Placement classes, Athletics program, and after school club offerings give our students the full high school experience in a small, one-of-a-kind environment.
+Our Advanced Placement classes, Athletics program, and extracurricular offerings give our students the full high school experience in a small, one-of-a-kind environment.
 Our admissions policy gives preference to siblings and students who are homeless, in foster care, or from low performing schools, though all students, regardless of their background, circumstance, race, gender or ethnicity are welcome, and encouraged to apply.

 - Record proper attendance for every class assigned in real-time.

 - Prepare students for all required assessments (Regents, NWEA, PSAT, SAT) where applicable.

 - Ensure students achieve goals set forth in the SUNY Accountability Plan.

 - Update gradebook weekly at minimum.